celso-alexandre/new_gostack_bootcamp/gobarber/backend/README.md

 [ X ] **Functional Requisites**

-- User must be able to recover a forgotten pasword by providing its e-mail
+- [ X ] User must be able to recover a forgotten pasword by providing its e-mail
-- User must receive an e-mail with instruction on how it can proceed its password recovering
+- [ X ] User must receive an e-mail with instruction on how it can proceed its password recovering
-- User should be able to recover its password
+- [ X ] User should be able to recover its password

 **Non-Functional Requisites**